 Nutrients to watch out for

 The nutrients to watch out for vary depending on the type of vegetarianism.
 In fact, the more varied the diet, the lower the risk of nutritional deficiencies.
 Among the nutrients to watch out for are various vitamins, minerals and omega-3s.

 This vitamin is found almost exclusively in foods of animal origin.
 However, it is also found in some plant products fortified with vitamin B12.
 This is particularly the case with fortified nutritional yeast and fortified vegetable drinks, such as soy or rice milk.
 For those types of vegetarianism that include meat, poultry, fish, seafood, eggs, or dairy on a daily basis, vitamin B12 deficiencies are generally not to be feared.
 For individuals who consume enough vitamin B12 fortified products on a daily basis, deficiencies are also not an issue.
 However, if the amounts consumed are insufficient, it is also possible to take a supplement to meet the needs of vitamin B12. (you can find some in theTotal Defense by ATP Lab)

 Generally, there are few foods that contain vitamin D. The best sources of this vitamin are fortified milk and fortified vegetable drinks.
 In addition, the body can also produce vitamin D when exposed to the sun.
 However, in Canada, sufficient sunlight to produce this vitamin is not available year round.
-Therefore, from October to April, it is recommended to take a supplement to meet vitamin D needs regardless of diet.
+Therefore, from October to April, it is recommended that you take a supplement to meet your vitamin D needs regardless of your diet.
 (You can get it in its vaporizer form, which absorbs very well:Vitamin D3 from ATP Lab)